phuctm97/go-restful/README.md

 ### Usage

-#### With Visual Studio Code
+#### Develop with Visual Studio Code

 With all of above requirements fullfiled, developers can experience a full-time local-quality VSCode-powered containerized development environment by just opening the repository in VSCode container mode.

-[Read more](docs/DEV-WITH-VSCODE.md).
+Go [here](docs/DEV-WITH-VSCODE.md) for further details.

-#### Without Visual Studio Code
+#### Develop without Visual Studio Code

 Without VSCode, developers will not be able to achieve a full-time local-quality VSCode-powered containerized development environment.
 However, if there's any reason that you can not or do not want to work with Visual Studio Code, you can still start a containerized development environment and start working on that or even build your own development solution on top of that.

-[Read more](docs/DEV-WITHOUT-VSCODE.md).
+Go [here](docs/DEV-WITHOUT-VSCODE.md) for further details.

 ### License